dragoncoder047/phoo/internals.md

 main()
 ```

 Line 1 imports the required functions from the Phoo source code.
 Line 3 creates the Phoo manager class.
-Line 4 creates a thread (the name of `__main__` is only a convention borrowed from Python; it doesn't have to be that) and line 5 sets up the builtin library on the thread.
+(Do note the paths passed to the loaders -- **they're relative to the `src/` directory!**) Line 4 creates a thread (the name of `__main__` is only a convention borrowed from Python; it doesn't have to be that) and line 5 sets up the builtin library on the thread.
 Then line 6 runs whatever code needs to be run.
 The rest of it is up to you!

 ## Inside the `Thread`